terisa-lau/terisa-lau.github.io/essays/smart-questions.md

 ## Having Context

 Asking smart questions are important because software engineering problems are diverse due to the wide range of programming languages and tools involved.
 Even seemingly minor details can be crucial in identifying the root cause of an issue.
 Additionally, most problems have multiple possible solutions and require systematic troubleshotting.
-Without sufficient context about the problem, the environment it is in, and the troubleshooting steps already taken, diagnosing and resolving an issue can become inefficient and unnecessarily time consuing.
+Without sufficient context about the problem, the environment it is in, and the troubleshooting steps already taken, diagnosing and resolving an issue can become inefficient and unnecessarily time consuming.

 ## Discipline